apachecn/JavaScript-The-Definitive-Guide-7th-zh/docs/ch9.md

 o.constructor === F   // => true: the constructor property specifies the class
 Figure 9-1 illustrates this relationship between the constructor function, its prototype object, the back reference from the prototype to the constructor, and the instances created with the constructor.

-js7e 0901
+<Figures figure="9-1">A constructor function, its prototype, and instances</Figures>

-Figure 9-1.
-A constructor function, its prototype, and instances Notice that Figure 9-1 uses our Range() constructor as an example.
+Notice that Figure 9-1 uses our Range() constructor as an example.
 In fact, however, the Range class defined in Example 9-2 overwrites the predefined Range.prototype object with an object of its own.
 And the new prototype object it defines does not have a constructor property.
 So instances of the Range class, as defined, do not have a constructor property.
 We can remedy this problem by explicitly adding a constructor to the prototype:

 Range.prototype = {